 Specified as: the logical value .true.

-globalcheck Data allocation: do global checks on the local index lists vl
+globalcheck Data allocation: do global checks on the local index lists vl lidx Data allocation: the set of local indices lidx(1:nl) to be assigned to the global indices vl.

-Scope:global.
-Type:optional.

 Specified as: a logical value, default: .true.